 Medication treatment is often done during alcohol detox.
 However, there are cases when medical doctors will prescribe medications as well.
 A number of different drugs can be used to help with alcohol withdrawal symptoms.

-Counseling is so important for those who wish to recover from alcoholism.
+Alcohol counseling is so important for those who wish to recover from alcoholism.
 The key is to understand why the alcohol addiction occurred.
 Counselors are specially trained to be able to do this.

 Inpatient alcohol rehab is a program that lasts around 30 days.
 During this time, patients participate in individual counseling sessions and group therapy.
 Other types of treatment may be utilized as well.